Infrastructure Australia is an independent statutory body with a mandate to prioritise and progress nationally significant infrastructure.

 Infrastructure Priority List

-- We also determines which nationally significant projects should be included on the Infrastructure Priority List.
+- We also determine which nationally significant projects should be included on the Infrastructure Priority List.
 This is a rigorous prioritisation process that ensures there is a highly credible pipeline of nationally significant infrastructure projects.
 The Infrastructure Priority List is a live document that is regularly updated by the independent Infrastructure Australia Board as they approve business cases of new nationally significant projects.

 - Throughout the year we publish in-depth project evaluations of business cases that we have assessed.